Demographics of the United States: Indigenous peoples

 As of 2020, there are 9,666,058 people identifying as American Indian and Alaska Native people in the United States, including those identifying with more than one race, representing around 3% of the U.S. population.
 This number includes not only groups indigenous to the United States, but any Indigenous people of the Americas, including Mesoamerican peoples such as the Maya, as well as Canadian and South American natives.
 In 2022, 634,503 Indigenous people in the United States identified with Central American Indigenous groups, 875,183 identified with the Indigenous people of Mexico, and 47,518 identified with Canadian First Nations.
-Of the 3.2 million Americans who identified as American Indian or Alaska Native alone in 2022, around 45% were of Hispanic or Latino ethnicity, with this number growing as increasing numbers of Indigenous people from Latin American countries immigrate to the US and more Latinos self-identify with indigenous heritage.
+Of the 3.2 million Americans who identified as American Indian or Alaska Native alone in 2022, around 45% were of Hispanic or Latino ethnicity, with this number growing as increasing numbers of Indigenous people from Latin American countries immigrate to the U.S. and more Latinos self-identify with indigenous heritage.
 Of groups Indigenous to the contiguous United States, the largest self-reported tribes are Cherokee (1,449,888), Navajo (434,910), Choctaw (295,373), Blackfeet (288,255), and Sioux (220,739).
 Additionally, 205,954 identify with an Alaska Native tribe.
 There are 573 federally recognized tribal governments in the United States.

-The US Census Bureau classifies Native Hawaiians separately from American Indians and Alaska Natives, grouping them with Pacific Islanders instead.
+The U.S. Census Bureau classifies Native Hawaiians separately from American Indians and Alaska Natives, grouping them with Pacific Islanders instead.
 According to 2022 estimates, 714,847 Americans identified with Native Hawaiian ancestry.

 Other groups

 Veterans

-There were 15.8 million veterans in 2023, with only 6.2% of Americans having served in the Armed Forces.
+There were 15.8 million veterans in 2023, with 6.2% of Americans having served in the Armed Forces.
 In 2023 the war with the highest number of veterans was the Korean War.
 Most veterans were male at 14 million and 1.7 million veterans were female.
+Currently the veteran population in the United States is getting smaller but more diverse.
+The racial makeup of veterans was in 2023 as follows: 74.1% white, 12.6% African-American, 10.3% other/mixed-race, 2.2% Asian/Native Hawaiian/Pacific Islander and 0.8% being Native American.
+Veterans have a lower poverty and unemployment than non-veterans but have higher rates of disability than non-veterans.

-Illegal/undocumented immigrants
+Illegal immigrants

-In 2010, The Washington Post estimated that there were 11 million undocumented immigrants in the country.
-As of 2017, Pew Research reported that there an estimated 10.5 million undocumented immigrants in the U.S.
+In 2010, The Washington Post estimated that there were 11 million illegal immigrants in the country.
+In 2017, the Pew Research Center reported an estimated 10.5 million illegal immigrants in the U.S. In 2025, Pew announced that "the number of unauthorized immigrants in the United States reached an all-time high of 14 million in 2023 after two consecutive years of growth".